keviinfoes/OracleGuard/README.md

 ## Description
 The goal is to mitigate the risk of oracle manipulation without the need for a change in UniswapV3 or the need for Ethereum protocol changes.
 The result is the here proposed OracleGuard.

 OracleGuard is a seperate smart contract that checks a set number of `OBSERVATIONS` and removes outliers based on a defined `MAX_SINGLE_TICK_DELTA` between  ticks.
-If there are more than `MAX_OUTLIERS` the guard halts the price update.
+If there are more than `MAX_OUTLIERS` the guard pauses the price update.
 If there are less then `MAX_OUTLIERS` it returns the average of the observations without outliers.
 This method favors safety over liveness.
 To manipulate the price outside of the `MAX_TOTAL_TICK_DELTA` range a manipulator needs `manipulated observations > OBSERVATIONS - MAX_OUTLIERS`.
-To halt price updates the manipulator needs `manipulated observations > MAX_OUTLIERS`.
+To pause price updates the manipulator needs `manipulated observations > MAX_OUTLIERS`.

 OracleGuard uses the following boundaries:
 1. `OBSERVATIONS` the number of tick observations;